This page will explain the steps to take when creating a new Blox Game Systems (BGS) based project.

 2) Packages: TextMesh Pro

 TextMesh Pro is a replacement for Unity’s default UI text rendering.
 You are probably using this already.
-I suggest you use the version from the Unity Package Manager
+You should use the version from the Unity Package Manager

 3) Packages: DoTween